gromacs/releng/docs/jenkins-howto.rst

 following steps are needed to have full Jenkins builds running for it:

 * Clone all per-branch jobs in Jenkins from those for ``master``.
-Currently this includes pre- and post-submit matrix jobs, corresponding triggering pipelines, a nightly documentation build, and a release pipeline including two packaging builds.
+Currently this includes pre-submit, post-submit, and nightly matrix jobs, triggering pipelines for them, a nightly documentation build, and a release pipeline including two packaging builds.
+Work is in progress to remove the need for per-branch pre-submit and post-submit triggering pipelines.

   Adjust the Gerrit Trigger and/or SCM configuration and/or job parameter defaults for the cloned jobs to trigger from the correct branch.
 Also adjust